Banbury/UnityPsdImporter/README.md

 # Unity Psd Importer #

+## ⛔⚠️ Deprecation Alert ⚠️⛔

+This project is considered deprecated and unsupported.
+Work is moving to the [Psd2Unity importer](https://github.com/ChemiKhazi/Psd2UnityImporter).
+This repo is being kept for documentation purposes.

+**End warning**

 Unity PSD Importer allows Unity to import individual layers from a PSD, as well as reconstruct Photoshop Layer Groups inside Unity to simplify workflows.